MaxwellJung/ecem202a/docs/index.md

 |:--:|
 | Figure X. 71.mov modified using pixel multiplication |

-This attack modifies a pixel by multiplying the value of the original pixel by some constant alpha such that the final multiplied value matches the desired pixel value. alpha > 1 will make the pixel brighter while alpha < 1 will make the pixel dimmer.
+Pixel multiplication attack modifies a pixel by multiplying its value with some constant alpha such that the final value matches the desired pixel value. alpha > 1 will make the pixel brighter while alpha < 1 will make the pixel dimmer.
 Each color channel can be multiplied independently to produce a wide range of colors.
-The premise behind this attack is that multiplying a pixel value by alpha is mathematically equivalent to a pixel under the same coded signal but with the reflectance and noise multiplied by alpha.
+The premise behind this attack is that multiplying a pixel value by alpha is mathematically equivalent to a pixel under the same code signal but with the reflectance and noise scaled by alpha.

 $$\begin{align*}
 y &= lr + cr + n\\